The Spice Train

 Apricot marinade being whisked in a bowl.

-You need olive oil, apricot preserves, Dijon mustard, dried thyme, soy sauce and unseasoned rice vinegar to make the marinade.
+Olive oil, apricot preserves, Dijon, thyme, soy sauce and unseasoned rice vinegar.

 How to make it: